 I mean seriously, I knew I was gong to enjoy being a father, but this is ridiculous.
 I absolutely love it!

 And as for all of those parenting fears I had when Noah was born; they’re long gone.
 Noah having Down syndrome has just sort of faded into the background of our family.
 It’s our normal.
 Noah having Down syndrome is the same as me having green eyes, or two hands.
 It’s just him.
 No biggy.
 In fact the only time I really think about it is when we have to go in for a CBC, those still scare me…but that’s another post for another day.

 There is no parenting time machine

-I’ve mentioned before there is no such thing as a parenting time machine so I can’t go back in time in tell myself things I wish I knew at the time.
+I’ve mentioned before there is no such thing as a parenting time machine so I can’t go back in time and tell myself things I wish I knew at the time.
 It’s impossible.
 However, maybe I can be that time machine for someone else.

 Today on our son’s first birthday I’d like to share a few things I wish I could go back in time and tell myself when we first learned of our son’s Down syndrome diagnosis.
 If you’re a new parent of a child born with Down syndrome consider this your parenting time machine and that these words are coming from your future self.
 (I’m so strange….)

 If you are a new parent I’d also encourage you to check out this post with over 300 suggestions of what to say to someone who has just received a Down syndrome diagnosis; it’s jammed packed with encouragement from other parents raising a child with Down syndrome.